oscarpoppa/gpumand/README.md

     $ make

-    > Set configuration in mand-gui.ini to reflect your install
+    > Update mand-gui.ini, or supply your own (with --ini option) to reflect your install

 Run: